cym13/epydemy/README.md

 Almost everything :)

 Yet, version 0.06, the objectives are:

-    + creating the basics of the architecture
+[x] creating the basics of the architecture
-    + creating the basics of the mechanics
+[x] creating the basics of the mechanics
-    + add some basic data to allow testing
+[x] add some basic data to allow testing
-    + creating a base of tests
+[x] creating a base of tests
-    + creating a basic ui
+[x] creating a basic ui
-    + adding save/load
+[x] adding save/load
-    - improving the game mechanics to something usable
+[?] improving the game mechanics to something usable
-    - improving the ui
+[ ] adding stuff to populate the game
-    - adding stuff to populate the game
+[ ] improving the ui

 There will be v0.1, and we will be able to move forward more complex game mechanics, ui and user experience.